cs7org/DaceDSX/codipy/README.md

 Please modify the config file to the relative paths.

 ### Run
-from the main directory 'sudo ./runSim.sh path/to/_data/scenarios/codipytest.json'
+from the main directory `sudo ./runSim.sh path/to/_data/scenarios/codipytest.json`

 <a name="collaboration"></a>
 ### Collaboration